Esedicol/JBDC-Application/README.md

 # JBDC Application

 This application is to show the use of JBDC to communicate with a databse and perform simple CRUD functionalities.
-This app is connect to a MySQL databse hosted by a server called MAMP.
+This app is connected to a MySQL databse hosted by a server called MAMP.
 Connectivity to Database is done by inserting credentials such as  DB name, user name, password and port number.

 # Steps to be followed